stellar/stellar-core/docs/design.md

  - Replaying transactions to catch up (graydon)
  - storing history (graydon)
  - bucket list (graydon)
- - deal with many tx from same account in the same ledger (nicolas)
 - non blocking items
  - saving peers in the DB (jed)
  - sending round lists of peers (jed)